1. Introduction

 11. Protecting Your Personal Information

-The company implements a range of technical and organisational measures to prevent unauthorised access, data leakage, loss, or damage to your personal information.
-However, please be aware that no method of data transmission over the internet is 100% secure, and users should take appropriate precautions.
+The Company implements a range of appropriate technical and organisational measures to prevent unauthorised access, data leakage, loss, or damage to your personal information in accordance with Article 32 of the UK/EU GDPR.
+However, please be aware that no method of data transmission over the internet or electronic storage is 100% secure, and users should take appropriate precautions (e.g., managing their passwords).

-- Organisational safeguards: Internal data protection policies, regular staff training, and a dedicated data protection team.
+- Organisational safeguards: Internal data protection policies, regular staff training, and a designated data protection officer (DPO) or team.

-- Technical safeguards: Access control for personal data, encryption of sensitive information, and the use of security software.
+- Technical safeguards: Access control systems for personal data, encryption of data in transit and at rest (SSL/TLS), and the use of advanced security software.

-- Physical safeguards: Use of secure cloud storage and restricted access to sensitive information.
+- Physical safeguards: Use of secure cloud infrastructure (e.g. AWS, Google Cloud) and restricted access to physical server locations or sensitive information.

 12. Your Rights

-- Right to restrict processing: You have the right to request that we limit the processing of your personal data for specific purposes.
+- Right to Object: You have the right to object to the processing of your personal data where we are relying on a legitimate interest or using it for direct marketing purposes.

-- Right to object: You can object to the processing of your personal data on certain grounds.
+- Right to Restrict Processing: You can request that we suspend the processing of your personal data in certain scenarios, such as wanting us to establish its accuracy.

 13. Third Party Websites

-The company uses cookies and similar tracking technologies to improve website functionality, provide personalised content, and analyse advertising effectiveness.
-For more details, please refer to our Cookie Policy.
+The Company uses cookies and similar tracking technologies (such as web beacons and pixels) to improve website functionality, provide personalised content, and analyse advertising effectiveness.

 15. Children’s Privacy